GurYN/ccproxy/README.md

 ### Workspace (where Claude runs)

-Claude Code needs a working directory: where file reads, writes, and shell commands happen. ccproxy resolves one per request using this chain (first hit wins, PRD §6.4):
+Claude Code needs a working directory: where file reads, writes, and shell commands happen. ccproxy resolves one per request using this chain (first hit wins):

 1. **`X-CC-Workspace: <name>`** request header.
 Looked up in `config.yaml` under `workspaces:`.
 Requires the bearer to have `workspace:<name>` (or `workspace:*`) scope.
 2. **The alias's `workspace:` field** in `config.yaml`.
 Static per-alias binding.